 One especially nice thing about the market is the fact that proceeds from the sale of admission tickets and the Breakfast with Santa sessions benefit the Abbotsford Christmas Bureau which is a great cause.

 Kickoff to Christmas

-Celebrating its second year in 2019, the Kickoff to Christmas Makers Market takes place in the Ag-Rec Building at 32470 Haida Drive in Abbotsford on the weekend of November 29th and 30th.
+The Kickoff to Christmas Makers Market celebrated its second year in 2019.
+The event took place in the Ag-Rec Building at 32470 Haida Drive in Abbotsford on the weekend of November 29th and 30th.

 On the Friday in 2019 the event ran from 5:00 until 9:00 pm.
 On the Saturday doors were open between 10:00 am and 4:00 pm.

 2022 dates and details are to be confirmed.

 Early-bird tickets to the event cost $3 and were available until the end of October.
 General admission after that cost $4 in advance for folk ages 12 and older, or $5 at the door.
 If you brought a toy to donate to the Abbotsford Christmas Bureau, though, you probably saved yourself a few dollars and got in for free.

 In addition to general admission people were also able to sign up for Breakfast with Santa and for photo opportunities.
 Parking at the event was free.